sbal13/bookshelf-app/README.md

 3. Component lifecycle - Are the right component lifecycle methods used?
 Are they used for the correct purposes?

 4. Rendering - Is information rendered in the correct locations?

+## Bonus

+- Make it so you a user can only add a book to the book shelf once.
+No duplicate books
+- Make it so a user can also search for books in bookshelf